TatChu/redirect-checker/README.md

-# An nodejs utility to check redirect
+# Redirect checker with Nodejs

 This project was forked from https://github.com/ansipes/redirect-checker